convelio/-third-party-widget-public/README.md

 ```

 > Note : see the [item object](#item) and [address object](#address) descriptions
+> The `currency` setting allows you to change the desired currency for the shipping prices displayed by the widget.

 Make sure to correctly fulfill the `item`, `pickupAddress`, `companyName` and `publicApiKey` information in the global window `CVOQWSettings` object.